Larry Krasner: Tenure

 In July 2020, Krasner's office charged Philadelphia SWAT officer Richard P. Nicoletti with simple assault, reckless endangerment, official oppression, and possession of an instrument of crime.
 Video footage taken during the George Floyd protests showed that Nicoletti pepper sprayed three kneeling protesters.
 He pulled down the mask of one woman before spraying her in the face, sprayed another woman at point blank range, and sprayed a man numerous times in the face while he lay on the ground.

 In September 2021, Krasner started an Alternative Felony Diversion program for people charged with illegal possession of firearms.
 In 2024 it was reported that the program was associated with a 76 percent reduction in re-arrests.

 Krasner was featured in the 2021 documentary series Philly D.A. which won a prestigious Peabody Award in June 2022 for "crafting a thrilling series that's both broad and intimate about a man and a movement, capturing what happens when incrementalists meet their match in Big Idea thinkers who want to be doers."

 As of April 2022, Krasner's Conviction Integrity Unit had exonerated 25 people convicted under previous DAs.

 In 2023, the legislature established a separate office, SEPTA, to prosecute crimes committed on Philadelphia's public transit system.

 In October 2024, Krasner filed a lawsuit against Elon Musk's America PAC, alleging that a $1 million giveaway promoted by the PAC constituted an illegal lottery.
-The PAC offers daily cash prizes to registered voters in swing states who sign a petition supporting the First and Second Amendments.
+The PAC offered daily cash prizes to registered voters in swing states who sign a petition supporting the First and Second Amendments.

+He is a founding member of the Project for the Fight Against Federal Overreach with eight other prosecutors.
+The coalition aims to assist in prosecuting federal law enforcement officers who violate state laws.

+Krasner garnered significant controversy in the aftermath of the kidnapping and murder of Kada Scott in October 2025.
+Keon King, the suspect in Scott's murder, had previously been arrested in January 2025 for allegedly kidnapping and assaulting an ex-girlfriend, but was subsequently released after charges were dropped by Krasner's office.
+Pat Dugan, Krasner's opponent in the 2025 election, accused Krasner of being a "co-conspirator" to Scott's murder.
+Krasner later apologized for his office's handling of the case.

+In January 2026, Krasner joined a nationwide coalition of prosecutors working to identify and prosecute Immigration and Customs Enforcement (ICE) agents who committed criminal acts, saying, "If we have to hunt you down the way they hunted down Nazis for decades, we will find your identities.
+We will find you.
+We will achieve justice."